deatos/InferNode/README.md

 # InferNode
-Script to automate the setup of ollama/vllm nodes
+Scripts to automate the setup of a general purpose AI server

+Supports
+OLLAMA
+VLLM